gnietof/Portfolio/README.md

 ### IoT (MKR1000 + Raspberry)

 In 2019 I attended an education on IoT provided by the UOC in Spain.
-The final terms exercise consisted of creating a project which combined the Arduino MKR1000 and Raspberry Pi to create a water heating system.
+The final exercise consisted of creating a project which combined the Arduino MKR1000 and Raspberry Pi to create a water heating system.

-I developed a small board so that I could simulate a control panel and also interface with the reles.
+I designed and developed a small board so that I could simulate a control panel and also interface with the reles.

 <img width="283" height="331" alt="image" src="https://github.com/user-attachments/assets/26b9680f-8a3a-484e-ac8b-65414ebd9e0e" />
 <img width="316" height="381" alt="image" src="https://github.com/user-attachments/assets/a1d8bc0a-0e7a-4f84-8d2e-2c4574276fc2" />